Coley (Reading ward): Facilities

+The ward includes Coley, and St Mary and All Saints primary schools, but no secondary schools.
+It is home to two of Reading's private hospitals: the Berkshire Independent Hospital and the Dunedin Hospital.
+It also includes All Saints' Church.

+There is very little retail space in the ward, just a few isolated local shops and a small precinct on Wensley Road in Coley Park.
+There are two public houses, the Rose and Thistle on Argyle Street and the Foresters on Brunswick Street, both in the north of the ward.

 Representation

 As with all Reading wards, the ward elects three councillors to Reading Borough Council.
-Elections since 2004 are generally held by thirds, with elections in three years out of four, although the 2022 elections were for all councillors due to the boundary changes.
-The ward councillors are currently Ellie Emberson, Paul Gittings and Liz Terry, all of whom are members of the Labour party.
+Elections since 2004 are generally held by thirds, with elections in three years out of four.
+As of May 2026, the ward councillors are Paul Gittings and Liz Terry, both of whom are members of the Labour party, and Richard Walkem, a member of the Green party.